vfavorito/readme-generator/README.md

 Here is a link to the README Generator!:  [https://github.com/vfavorito/readme-generator](https://github.com/vfavorito/readme-generator)

 ### Installation
-After cloning the repo onto your local machine get into that directory via terminal/gitbash.
-Then run command npm i to install inquirer.
+After cloning the repository onto your local machine get into that directory via terminal/gitbash.
+Then run command npm i to install all packages.
 After that you are good to go!

 ### Contributing
 If you would like to contribute to the development of this app the guidelines for doing so can be found here: [Contribution Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.txt)

 ### Questions?
 Visit my Github profile here: [vfavorito](https://github.com/vfavorito)<br/>
-If you have any questions you can reach out to me @ vince.favorito@gmail.com
+If you have any questions you can reach out to me at vince.favorito@gmail.com

 ### License
 This App is covered under the MIT License